GETTING STARTED

 Currently On or Recently Received E. I. Benefits, Consider the Following:

-The government of Ontario gives direction to the Ministry of Labour, Training and SKills Development.
-The Employment and Training Division has contracted through independent third parties such as Goodwill Career Centre (Sarnia/Chatham) and The Workplace Group (Sarnia).
+The government of Ontario gives direction to the Ministry of Labour, Immigration, Training and Skills Development.
+The Employment and Training Division has contracted through independent third parties such as Goodwill Career Centres.
 Their goal is to counsel and assist individuals seeking training expenses and/or living allowance while in a registered training program.
 These independent centers work with you through the application process (i.e., paper work) that is forwarded for final approval and hence an Ontario government sponsorship.
 These centers have all the necessary information to help you apply for funding.

 Privately Paying, Consider The Following: